jdi-docs/jdi-light/source/includes/documentation/_material_ui_elements.md

 - __Java__: _com.epam.jdi.light.material.elements.displaydata.List_

-__Lists__ are a continuous group of text or images.
+__Lists__ are continuous groups of text or images.
 They are composed of items containing primary and supplemental actions, which are represented by icons and text.

 ![simpleList](../../images/material-ui/simpleList.png)